Haystack Rock: Recreation

 Visitors to Haystack Rock can view many species of marine wildlife in their natural habitat during low tide.
 The thin strip of rock and sand that connects it to the beach at these times features many tide pools.
 The area surrounding the rock is popular for picnicking, kite-flying, and bird-watching.
 As of 2023, the rock averages an annual count of 350,000 visitors.

 Popular culture

-Several movies have featured Haystack Rock prominently in their filming at Cannon Beach or Ecola State Park including The Goonies, Free Willy, Point Break, Twilight and Kindergarten Cop.
+Several movies have featured Haystack Rock prominently in their filming at Cannon Beach or nearby Ecola State Park, including The Goonies, Free Willy, Point Break, Twilight, 1941, and Kindergarten Cop.